 TGbe editor: Please add the following paragraph after Figure 9-788ei as shown below.

-[5043]
+The Length subfield indicates the number of octets in the Common Info field.[5043]

 TGbe editor: Please update the following paragraph as shown below.

-[5044]The STA Info field consists of zero or more fields whose presence is indicated by the subfields of the STA Control field.
+[5044]The STA Info field consists of one or more subfields.
+The Length subfield appears as the first subfield and is always present in the STA Info field.
+It indicates the number of octets in the STA Info field.
+The presence of the remaining subfields in the STA Info field is indicated by the subfields of the STA Control field.
 The subfields in the STA Info field appear in the same order as their corresponding presence subfield in the STA Control field.

 35.3.2.1 General